-PREREQUISITE: Proficiency in algebra at the level of an intermediate high school algebra course and successful completion of a high school or college course in chemistry.
+PREREQUISITE: Proficiency in algebra at the level of an introductory high school algebra course.

 Biological Science is a study of life processes as seen in animals, plants and microorganisms.
-The major focus of the course will be on cell structure and physiology, genetics, and evolution.
-The course is designed to satisfy science requirements for liberal arts, business and elementary education majors.
+The major focus of the course will vary from semester to semester by way of a concentration on particular aspects of biology such as ecological relationships, genetics, evolution, and/or cellular structure and physiology.
+The course is designed to satisfy science requirements for Bachelor of Arts degree programs.